jiyac-code/BiteBetter/README.md

 ## 🔑 API Setup

-This project uses Spoonacular API.
+This project uses Spoonacular API with a daily limit of 50 API calls.

 To run locally: